Jeffrey S. Evans & Assoc.

 Museum of Early Southern Decorative Arts (MESDA) (Winston Salem, NC)

-Jeff is on the Board of Directors at the Museum of American Glass in WV, and for more than fifteen years Jeff served on the board at the Harrisonburg-Rockingham Historical Society where he was also the head of the Shenandoah Valley Folk Art & Heritage Center's Museum Committee.
+Jeff currently serves on the MESDA Advisory Board and the Board of Directors at the Museum of American Glass in WV and for more than fifteen years he served on the board at the Harrisonburg-Rockingham Historical Society where he was also the head of the Shenandoah Valley Folk Art & Heritage Center's Museum Committee.

 Jeff has lectured and conducted classes on antiques including American glass and Shenandoah Valley pottery, and in 2004, his extensive knowledge of Valley pottery was showcased when Jeff served as guest curator and co-authored the accompanying catalogue for the exhibit, "A Great Deal of Stone & Earthen Ware" (The Rockingham County, Virginia School of Folk Pottery).